walshbr/walshbr.github.io/_posts/2026-08-06-on-surprise.md

 tags: [digital-humanities,writing-together,collaboration,process-experiment,writing,]
 ---

-> The following post refers to an ongoing writing project I am undertaking with Katina Rogers in which we mail a journal back and forth to each other over an extended period of time.
+> The following co-authored post refers to an ongoing writing project I am undertaking with Katina Rogers in which we mail a journal back and forth to each other over an extended period of time.
 In those  pages, we engage in an extended dialogue about writing, reading, and life.
 Posts here are a space to share excerpts as well as to reflect on the process as a whole.

 Katina: